-- a) provide confirmation in writing of the Membership's intention to acquire a lot on the Property, or be a Landowner of a lot on the Property; and - b) undertake a minimum of 52 hours of volunteer work per year
+- a) Undertake a minimum of 52 hours of voluntary work per Year, as approved by the Board; and - b) either - a.
+Provide confirmation in writing of the Membership's intention to acquire a lot on the Property, or - b.
+Be a Landowner of a lot on the Property.

 An Active Membership has one vote.
-There is no personal right attached to the number of shares held.
+That right is a personal right and in not attached to the number of shares held.